New Coverholder Applications

 Referral criteria

-Note - Please do not submit the application to Lloyd’s until you have spoken to the Country Manager and any additional referrals have been completed.
+Note - Please do not submit the application to Lloyd’s until you have spoken to the Country Manager where applicable and any additional referrals have been completed.
 We will return any applications which do not follow the process correctly.

 Attestation

-A signed attestation, confirming the proposed coverholder meets all the necessary requirements to become a Lloyd’s Coverholder; will need to be signed by the Managing Agent and submitted with the coverholder application.
-Sponsoring Managing Agents who meets their relevant expectations under the Principles for Doing Business, are no longer required to submit a decision paper.
-Lloyd’s will rely on the due diligence that a Managing Agent has carried out and their overall assessment of that coverholder.
+A signed attestation, confirming the proposed coverholder meets all the necessary requirements to become a Lloyd’s coverholder; will need to be signed by the managing agent and submitted with the coverholder application.
+Sponsoring managing agents who meets their relevant expectations under the Principles for Doing Business, are no longer required to submit a decision paper.
+Lloyd’s will rely on the due diligence that a managing agent has carried out and their overall assessment of that coverholder.

 All the above points being completed, once the application is submitted to Lloyd’s with the attestation, the Lloyd’s DA Team will then carry out the formal registration process.